Alzheimer's: A Daughter's Perspective Interview with Judith Ingalsbe

 JI: My parents did not reside in an assisted living.
 Typically, assisted living facilities

-are not equipped for memory care patients, who need increasing security and assistance.
+are not equipped for memory care patients, who need increased security and assistance.
 I think finding a facility that is right for our loved ones is one of our greatest challenges as families.
 I utilized independent caregivers for my parents early on; they were with us for years and became like family.
 Dad now needs more assistance than one person alone can provide, so I moved

 him to a memory care facility a little over a year ago.
 No facility is perfect, but I appreciate the fact that his works to train their staff on the unique needs of Alzheimer’s patients.
 Our families at memory care have become very close, which is an invaluable support.